-There is no formal lecture on Wednesday evenings but students are encouraged to dedicate this time to Flex work.
-Help is available from fellows and mentors, and students are encouraged to carve out the time to work with each other.
+Remote study sessions happen once a week, on the weeknight between the in-person class sessions.
+There is no formal lecture on those study session evenings, but students are encouraged to dedicate this time to Flex work.
+Live online help is available from teaching fellows, and students are encouraged to carve out the time to work with each other.

 If you take Bootcamp Prep, then all of the tuition you pay for that course will count towards the immersive program.

 If you are eligible for rollover tuition, then simply email the receipt for tuition for which you're eligible for a rollover to email@example.com, and we'll provide a refund via the same payment method that you originally used.

 We hear time and time again from our students that one of the best parts of the Immersive experience is meeting other awesome, driven people.
 This is absolutely not limited if you choose the Flex program.
 You’ll meet other like-minded, brilliant individuals, and have opportunities to network with other students at outside events, like Hacker Hours.

 Another advantage of Flex is that you’ll get to know your classmates very well over the period of 6 months!